-Salary and Career Info for a Masters in Disaster and Emergency Management
+Salary & Career Info for a Disaster & Emergency Management Master's

 The attack on the U.S. on September 11, 2001 still haunts most Americans.
 The other terrorist attacks that have occurred throughout the world since then have contributed to an increasing need by governments and private corporations to employ more professionals in the field of disaster and emergency management.
 Those interested in pursuing a master's degree in disaster and emergency management will find a much faster than average job growth in this field during the next several years.

 Educational Information: Master's in Disaster and Emergency Management

 Candidates for a master's in disaster and emergency management, such as the Master of Science (M.S.) in Emergency Management, must have a bachelor's degree in any discipline.
 Some programs require standardized graduate admission tests, essays, references, and a personal interview.
 Because coursework in disaster and emergency management programs focuses on management and public policy issues, it is helpful, but not essential to have an academic background in these subjects.

 Many universities offer a master's in public affairs or public administration with a specialization in disaster and emergency management.
 Coursework includes classes in information technology, management, economics, ethics, municipal planning, and communications, all with an emergency and disaster orientation.
 Some programs offer a fieldwork component such as a hands-on, mock disaster management scenario, or internships with the U.S. Department of Homeland Security, the Federal Emergency Management Association, or other local, national, or international organizations.

 Students learn to prepare for and identify emergencies and disaster situations, budget for emergencies and disasters, manage delivery of emergency services, and manage the public communication about emergencies and disasters.
 Some disaster and emergency master's programs may also require a master's thesis and oral or written examinations.

 Career Information: Master's in Disaster and Emergency Management